-JB’s Journal for Authors is a bi-weekly newsletter dedicated to the authors who never has enough time and is crushed by information.
-The journal highlights important information to help authors sell books.
+JB’s Journal for Authors is a bi-weekly newsletter dedicated to the authors who never have enough time and are crushed by information.
+The Journal highlights important information to help authors sell books.

 Photo Credits: Pixabay

 Please send me an email at email@example.com if you wish to add your name to our mailing list.